INTERSECT operator in

 You want to find the common products

-between two suppliers, supplier1_products
+between two suppliers, supplier1_products and supplier2_products.

-SELECT product_id FROM supplier2_products;
+SELECT product_id FROM supplier1_productsINTERSECTSELECT product_id FROM supplier2_products;

 This will return all product IDs that exist in both suppliers' product lists.